nyantropy/Gravitas/ARCHITECTURE.md

 runtime.
 Later packages can replace earlier effective assets only when their asset descriptor declares `Replace`; unloading an override restores the previous provider and rebuilds affected consumers through the existing live-reload path.
-The Visual UI Editor sample now loads its reusable prompt assets from `engine.ui` and `game.ui` packages.
+The Visual UI Editor sample now loads reusable prompt assets from package manifests.
 Runtime code plugin loading, package asset root scanning, signatures, repository identity, and package browsers are future layers above this ownership model.